Self-care is particularly important during the winter months when the short, dark days can take their toll on our mental and physical health.

 Check out the huge range of candles available on Amazon.

-For mulled wine, you could try our recipe, or for mulled cider, check out this recipe from BBC Good Food.
+For mulled wine, try making our recipe, or for mulled cider, check out this recipe from BBC Good Food.

 If you’re in need of some winter fitness motivation or inspiration, have a read of our article, 11 fitness motivation ideas for winter, or visit the fitness and exercise section of our website.

-You might also like to check out our Rest Less Events platform, where there are a huge range of different exercise classes to join.
-Why not sign up to Pilates, Tai Chi or an Afrofusion Dance Fitness class?
+You might also like to check out Rest Less Events, where there are a huge range of different exercise classes to join.
+Why not sign up to Pilates, Tai Chi, or an Afrofusion Dance Fitness class?

 When we’re spending more time indoors, these little touches can help us feel more positive about the space we’re in – plus decorating can be fun!